-When the source comes from port 2, the measurement is said to be in the reverse direction, which requires Option 122.
+When the source comes from port 2, the measurement is said to be in the reverse direction.

 S11 and S22 reflection measurements are used to measure the amount of reflections off the corresponding DUT port.
 Low reflections means there is a good impedance match between the source and DUT.